Last updated: May 5, 2026

 - How it helps: it pays the Part B premium only.

-- How to apply or use it: apply through HHSC, then reapply every year because Medicare says QI is yearly and first-come, first-served, with priority for people who had QI the year before.
+- How to apply or use it: apply through HHSC, then apply again each year because QI is yearly and first-come, first-served, with priority for people who had QI the year before.

-- What to gather or know first: Texas notices may show MC-QI-1; do not assume it auto-renews.
+- What to know first: Texas notices may show MC-QI-1.
+Do not assume it will continue without renewal.

 Qualified Disabled and Working Individual (QDWI)